wowfrank/wowfrank.github.io/_posts/2023-03-31-advanced-python-tutorial-notes.md

 3. All variables should start with a lowercase letter, for example,  var = 4
 4. Functions begin with lowercase
 5. Classes begins with a capital letter
 6. The first letter of a variable, function, or class must be one of the letters (a-z) or (A-Z).
-Numbers or special characters such as & and% are not allowed
+Numbers or special characters such as & and % are not allowed
 7. Special characters cannot be used in names
-8. There are reserved words, such as and, if, else, break, import, and more, which are not allowed in naming.
-All reserved words can be found here
+8. There are reserved words, such as and, if, else, break, import, and more, which are not allowed in naming
 9. Limit all lines to a maximum of 79 characters
 10. Surround top-level function and class definitions with two blank lines
 11. Method definitions inside a class are surrounded by a single blank line